-Operation & Maintenance Expense Salaries and Wages - Officers (703)
+A. Operation & Maintenance Expense

+Salaries and Wages - Officers (703)

 The Utility recorded salaries and wages - officers expense of \$5,000 in the test year to reflect the president's monthly salary of \$417.
 According to the Utility's 2018 Annual Report, Merritt Island's officers also include an accounting manager who does not receive a salary included in this amount.
 In addition, the Utility indicated in audit work papers that the president only receives compensation through distribution of retained earnings if there are any net operating profits from operations that are not used for continuing operations or capital improvements.
-As such, staff recommends salaries and wages - officers expense for the test year of \$5,000.
+As such, we hereby approve salaries and wages - officers expense of \$5,000 for the test year.